Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 It has been said that ingratitude is the most common sin.
-Although it is a part of our nature, there are ways that you can avoid being one of the many that commit the sin of ingratitude.
+Although it is a part of our nature, you must learn to avoid it.

-Below are just a few simple ways to show your gratitude toward God and fellowman.
+Following are just a few simple ways to show your gratitude toward God and fellow man.

 Psalm 92 records a special Sabbath psalm used to praise God: “It is a good thing to give thanks unto the Lord, and to sing praises unto Your name, O most High: to show forth Your lovingkindness in the morning, and Your faithfulness every night…For You, Lord, have made me glad through Your work: I will triumph in the works of Your hands.
 O Lord, how great are Your works!
-And Your thoughts are very deep…You, Lord, are most High forevermore.
-For, lo, Your enemies, O Lord, for, lo, Your enemies shall perish; all the workers of iniquity shall be scattered” (vs. 1-2, 4-5, 8-9).
+And Your thoughts are very deep…You, Lord, are most High forevermore” (vs. 1-2, 4-5, 8).

 You should never run out of things to thank God for!
 Go to Him in prayer and continually thank Him for all the blessings He has provided you!